nji3/Coursera_Capstone/README.md

         <img src="https://github.com/nji3/Coursera_Capstone/blob/master/readme_images/kmeansMap.png" width="800px"</img>
 </div>

 Now the 54 grouped areas are labeled into 4 clusters.
 We could do some further analysis to help people determine which area they would want to stay.

 ### Analysis

+The top 10 Venues (with most numbers) of the 4 clusters are plotted below.
+According to the map, it is very clear that the cluster 1 having the most venues.
+The cluster 3 only has one data point, which would be least representative.

+In the cluster 3, this single data point has categories with very low appearance, such as 'Hobby Shop', 'Theater' and 'Field'.
+This data point can be considered as an outlier that not belong to areas with common venues.

+The cluster 1 combine the areas with a lot of non-popular (other restaurants) and popular (Japanese, pizza, Cafe, Bar & Club) categorized restaurants.
+Places like century city westfield with many restaurants are clustered into the same group.
+People who love to try different kinds of food can pay attention to these areas.

 <div align="center">
         <img src="https://github.com/nji3/Coursera_Capstone/blob/master/readme_images/Top10VenunesinClusters.png" width="800px"</img>
 </div>

+Let's normalize the venue numbers to be ratios and compare the cluster 0, 1 and 2 with the total venues ratio.
+The cluster 0 grouped a lot of places for physical training (gyms and dance studios).
+Other functional places such as Landscapes (parks, gardens) and pharmacy are grouped.
+People who are more interested in going to gym or having some outdoor places for walking, running or jogging can pay attention to cluster 0 areas.

+One big difference between cluster 1 and cluster 2 is that there are more bars and hotels in the cluster 2 area.
+This can be a good choice for visitors and tourists.
+As we expected, Beverly Hills and the areas between Beverly Hills and West Hollywood are grouped in cluster 2.
+Vistors could choose a plcae around here to stay and have fun.

 <div align="center">
         <img src="https://github.com/nji3/Coursera_Capstone/blob/master/readme_images/Top10VenueRatios.png" width="800px"</img>